- Freedom of Information Act Request

 How to make a request for information under FOIA

 To be valid under FOIA the request must:

-- be made in writing by letter, email or fax;
+- be made in writing (for example by letter or email).

-- have a full contact name and return address;
+- have a full contact name and return address (or email address).

-- contain details of the format you would like the information to be sent to you.
+- contain details of the format in which you would like the information to be sent to you.

 You can make your request by post to: